samanthajoel/WesternGradScraper/README.md

 In the project folder, include an excel file with a list of the applicants who you would like to evaluate.

 ## **Example Excel File Format**
-The script reads applicant last names from an Excel file (`Selection Worksheet 2025-26.xlsx`).
-Ensure the file has the following column:
+The script reads applicant last names from an Excel file (`Selection Worksheet.xlsx`).
+Ensure the file has a "Last Name" column:

 | Last Name  |
 |------------|